Scolavisa/packup/README.md

 # Packup
-This project is used to create backups, encrypt the backup files package them and store them off-site through a sftp connection.
+This project is used to create backups of databases and files, package them, encrypt the result and store it off-site through a sftp connection.

 ## config
 Use `etc/backup.conf` to configure.